abhishekaxl/headlessEcommerce/middleware/README.md

 # GraphQL Normalization Gateway (Middleware)

-यह middleware layer canonical GraphQL API expose करता है और Magento GraphQL API के साथ communicate करता है।
+This middleware layer exposes a canonical GraphQL API and communicates with the Magento GraphQL API.

 ## Structure